riferrei/kafka-connect-pulsar/README.md

 After executing this command you should see five records containing 'first five messages' as payload.
 This command doesn't halt automatically and it will keep waiting for new records to arrive until you stop it manually.
-For now just leave it running.
+For now just leave it running so we can verify the streaming behavior.

-Then, using another terminal send another five new messages using the following command:
+### 7 - Verifying data streaming

+Now that the connector has been deployed and it is working as expected, you should be able to see instant streaming of data from Pulsar to Kafka.
+In order to verify this behavior, send another set of messages to the `msgs` topic in Pulsar:

 ```bash
 docker exec pulsar bin/pulsar-client produce msgs --messages "next five messages" --num-produce 5
 ```

-At this point you should have ten records being displayed, which means that the connector is working as expected.
+At this point you should have ten records stored in Kafka, which means that the connector is working as expected.

 ## Configuration reference